oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_kit_item.md

 #### update_relationship

-Replace the products for a specific product kit item.
-The products collection cannot be empty.
+Replace the kit item products for a specific product kit item.
+The collection cannot be empty.

 {@request:json_api}
 Example: